Mountain Resorts Branch Timber Program: What we do

 - Clients may be requested to provide progress reports

-- A Post Harvest Report will be required upon completion of timber harvesting where the forest professional will assess Waste and Residue against benchmarks, fire hazard abatement, deactivation.
+- A Post Harvest Report will be required upon completion of timber harvesting where the forest professional will assess Waste and Residue against benchmarks, fire hazard abatement, and deactivation.